 Rush catapults you into the 1970's in an adrenaline-fueled, thrilling and sometimes horrific story of two alpha males who dominated the 1976 Formula One season.
-The fact that the story is true makes the film even more captivating and for those who are old enough to remember the actual races, this film will take right back to the glory years of motor racing.
+Similar to Borg vs McEnroe, the fact that the story is true makes the film even more captivating and for those who are old enough to remember the actual races, this film will take right back to the glory years of motor racing.

 Racing in the 1970's was a truly dangerous sport and the movie focuses on the huge risks taken by the drivers.
 Getting into a Formula One racing car was like taking your life into your own hands and the drivers became international stars.
 Two drivers stood out from the rest of the pack in the 1976 and they could not be more different in their approach to life and to the sport.
 James Hunt was a swashbuckling pin-up English man who truly lived the playboy lifestyle and Nikki Lauda was a clinical perfectionist and both of their driving styles reflected their persona's.
 They had developed a rivalry early in their careers racing in Formula Three and this rivalry evolved into sporting legend and came to a spectacular climax in 1976.